 - Select various fields from the data, targeting the kind of data of interest to you, then scan the event list.
 Double-click on any specific event to display more information.

 - Examine Top 10 Values.
 Click on a field to see the top 10 values of that field in your filtered dataset.
 The results are presented as a count and percentage of all data within the specified time range for that field.
 These values provide immediate insights from your data without having any predefined rules or previous knowledge of the data.
 You can add a value to the search criteria bar by hovering over the value and clicking the + icon.

 - Relevant Fields.
 This feature helps you find fields with a high relevance score.
 A high relevance score indicates these fields are significantly more common in your filtered results than in the entire data set and may be useful to investigate.
 See Investigate Using Relevant Fields for a suggested workflow.

 Visualize Analytics Data

-Once you have defined your data, use the Visualization tab to explore the specific aspects of the data that interest you and to drill down into the relationships you need to understand.
+Once you have defined your data, use the Visualization tab to explore specific aspects of the data that interests you and drill down into the relationships you need to understand.

-Each visualization type is a widget, and widgets can be added and removed as desired.
+Each visualization type is a widget and widgets can be added/removed.
 For details, see Visualize Analytics Data.